zqfang/GSEApy/docs/run.rst

                             'ratio_of_classes',
                             'diff_of_classes','log2_ratio_of_classes'}.
 Default:
                             'log2_ratio_of_classes'
-      -a, --ascending       Rank metric sorting order.
+      -a , --ascending      Rank metric sorting order.
 If the -a flag was chosen, then ascending equals to True.
 Default: False.
       -t , --top-graph      Plot graphs for top sets of each phenotype.
 Default:
                             20